Mjavala/procleos-labs/README.md

 5. After the user types their email, the send button appears below the text entry field, to the right (See js/userAnimation.js for more details).

+6. After the user hits send, the page redirect to Formspree reCAPTCHA page.
+When users are not a robot, redirect back to the original page.
+Here the text entry field animates out (animate to a point) and the following text appears: Let's build something wonderful! ❤️.

+7. About 1s after the text in 6 appears, the link with text ‘re-send form’, appears below the text.

+8. A variable called 'sent’ indicating the form is sent is saved (updated) on a cookie.
+Have it set to 0 and increment it by 1 every time the form is sent.
+When the page loads, the JS should read the cookie and if sent >= 1, the text in 6 and 7 is on the page.
+Else, execute sequence in steps 2-5.

+9. When the user clicks 're-send form’:
+    - The 're-send form’ link animates to the text entry field described in 4b
+    - The text above it, described in 6. fades away simultaneously.
+    - Steps 4-8 are followed.

 #### What have done in the MOBILE screen.